 I’m scared of heights and got jittery just looking up at it, but, if you want to give it a try, it costs 68MYR.
-Either turn up on the day you can buy tickets in advance via Klook.
+Either turn up on the day or beat the queues by buying tickets in advance here

 Disclosure: Some of the links in this post are affiliate links which mean I earn a small commission if you use them to book.
 This does not cost you any extra.

 Where To Stay in Penang

 There are a lot of hotels in Penang, but if you’re looking for something a bit different there too, check out the Jawi Peranakan Mansion.

 We picked it because rather that just offering normal hotel rooms, it had some rooms in their own self contained mini villas.

 Each one had their own private courtyard with a day bed that was great for reading on, a downstairs with more seating, the bedroom was upstairs and it had two bathrooms – we don’t have that luxury here.